decimoplays/CStat-Project/report.md

 </table>
 </div>

-The best-performing model is SARIMA(0,1,1)(1,1,0,12), with the lowest AIC = 703.29 and BIC = 707.49.
+The best-performing model is `SARIMA(0,1,1)(1,1,0,12)`, with the lowest `AIC = 703.29` and `BIC = 707.49`.

 ##### Residuals
-After identifying SARIMA(0,1,1)(1,1,0)[12] as the best model, we examined the residuals to assess model adequacy.
+After identifying `SARIMA(0,1,1)(1,1,0,12)` as the best model, we examined the residuals to assess model adequacy.

 <div align="center">
   <img src="figures/sarima_residuals.png" alt="Residuals plot of the SARIMA(0,1,1)(1,1,0,12) model" width="500"/>
   <p><em>Figure 20.
 Residuals plot of the SARIMA(0,1,1)(1,1,0,12) model</em></p>
 </div>

 Residuals fluctuate around zero without obvious trend or seasonal pattern, indicating that the model captures the overall dynamics of the data.

-ACF spikes fall within the 95% confidence bands.
+`ACF` spikes fall within the 95% confidence bands.
 This suggests no remaining autocorrelation, confirming that the model has sufficiently captured temporal dependencies.

-Like the ACF, the partial autocorrelations are all insignificant beyond lag 0.
+Like the `ACF`, the partial autocorrelations are all insignificant beyond lag 0.

-The residual diagnostics confirm that SARIMA(0,1,1)(1,1,0)[12] is a well-specified model.
+The residual diagnostics confirm that `SARIMA(0,1,1)(1,1,0,12)` is a well-specified model.
 The residuals are uncorrelated and centered, validating both the seasonal and non-seasonal components.

 #### SARIMA model (0,1,1)(1,1,0,12)
-The selected model is SARIMA(0,1,1)(1,1,0,12), which combines a non-seasonal moving average component with a seasonal autoregressive term.
-Below is a summary of the estimation results:
+The selected model is` SARIMA(0,1,1)(1,1,0,12)`, which combines a non-seasonal moving average component with a seasonal autoregressive term.
+Below is a summary of the estimation results.
 <div>
 <pre>
                                           SARIMAX Results